gurinovich/PopCluster/README.md

 # PopCluster
 PopCluster: a new algorithm to identify genetic variants with ethnicity-dependent effects

+Before running the program, make sure that R and PLINK are installed.

 To submit the job, run the following shell script that links all the files and scripts:

 *sh PopCluster.sh workdir scriptsdir filesdir eigensoftdir*